 Electromagnetic induction is used to generate power and create a current in NFC tags.
 To inject power into NFC tags, coils of wire can be used to produce electromagnetic waves that can be picked up or turned back into current by a coil of wire.
 It’s a common tactic that is used for almost all wireless charging technologies.

 Active devices are responsible for producing a magnetic field in NFC tags.
 A simple coil of wire generates magnetic field perpendicular to the flow of the altering current in the wire.
 The strength of magnetic field relies on the number of turns in the wire coil or increasing the current flowing through the wire.
 To produce more current, excessive energy and the high power requisites are required that would not be suitable for battery powered mobile technologies.
 This is the reason NFC operates within a limited geographical range.

 The passive devices work in a similar way but in reverse order.
 When the passive device is in the range of active device’s magnetic field, the electrons in the receiving coil of wire starts producing a current that matches with the transmitting smartphone.
 Of course, some power loss is always there through the air, but the current generated is enough to give power to the circuitry in the NFC tags.

 Set NFC tag at the entrance of your home that enables you to turn off and turn on your Wi-Fi, Bluetooth or ringer volume.

 Play your workout special music using the tags.
 All you need to do is stick your tag in your sports bag, turn on flight mode, and launch your workout playlist.
 Using “toggle,” you can follow the reverse process by tapping on the tag again while you have done with your workout.

-If your car is having advanced amenities of Bluetooth connection and radio or headset, NFC tag allows you to turn on your Bluetooth, so your smartphone directly gets connected with your radio or headset and plays your favorite music.
+If your car is having advanced amenities of Bluetooth connection and radio or headset, the NFC tag allows you to turn on your Bluetooth, so your smartphone directly gets connected with your radio or headset and plays your favourite music.

 5 Best NFC Apps